Mabel Acosta (MBA ’20) has always valued inclusive communities. Now, she’s putting her passion to use, promoting diversity at a top business school.

 “Those clubs range from religious affiliation, to minority affiliation, to international students,” she explains.

 This student body diversity is also represented by the international flags that hang on campus.
 Flags that represent the School’s diversity – including LGBTQ+ Pride flag, the Pan-African flag and Native American flags – hang in front of Koury Auditorium, a central gathering place for the community.

-As soon as Acosta took up the mantle of VP, she set out to celebrate this varied community by planning UNC Kenan-Flagler’s first Diversity Week.
+As soon as Acosta took up the mantle of VP, she set out to celebrate this varied community by planning UNC Kenan-Flagler’s MBA Diversity Week.